angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-important">

-*Note*: These HTML5 validation attributes should be used _in combination with_ the built-in validators provided by reactive forms.
-These will prevent errors that the expression has changed after the template has been checked.
+*Note:* These HTML5 validation attributes should be used _in combination with_ the built-in validators provided by Angular's reactive forms.
+Using these two validation practices in combination prevents errors about the expression being changed after the template has been checked.

 </div>